 - If your configuration was successful, a window will open with the text Your computer is now configured to receive updates from the Pitt Software Update Service.
 Click OK.

 If you have selected the default setting, "Automatically download the updates, and install them on the schedule that I specify," then your updates will be automatically downloaded and installed during the day and time you have specified.
 CSSD recommends that you use the default settings when configuring the service for your computer.

 If you have selected "Download the updates automatically and notify me when they are ready to be installed," the Pitt Software Update Service will download new updates automatically and prompt you with the following notice when they are ready to be installed.

 Click on the notice to review a list of the updates that have been downloaded.
 Check the updates that you wish to install and click the Install button.

 If you have selected "Notify me before downloading any updates and notify me again before installing them on my computer," you will be notified before updates are downloaded onto your computer.
 Once you download the updates, you will then be prompted to install them.
 Check the updates that you wish to install and click the Install button.

 Using Anti-Virus Software with the Pitt Software Update Service

 The Pitt Software Update Service will help protect your computer against vulnerabilities in the Windows operating system, but it is not a replacement for the use of anti-virus software.
 It is important that you continue to use anti-virus software, such as Symantec AntiVirus, and that you update the software frequently.

 Symantec Endpoint Protection is available at no cost to students, faculty, and staff from the Software Download Service at My Pitt.
-It is also available at all campus computing labs or from the Technical Support Desk at the University Store on Fifth.
+It is also available at all Student Computing Labs or from the Technical Support Desk at the University Store on Fifth.